RLPPOliveira/RLPPOliveira.github.io/README.md

 Features:
-⚡️ Fully Responsive
+⚡️ Fully Responsive;
-⚡️ Valid HTML5 & CSS3
+⚡️ Valid HTML5 & CSS3;
-⚡️ Animation using js
+⚡️ Animation using js;
-⚡️ Easy to modify
+⚡️ Easy to modify;

 If you are interested, you have the option to clone the repository and customize the content of index.html to meet your specific needs.